Vickers Aircraft Wave: Design and development

-The powerplant chosen for the Wave in September 2015 was the 180 hp Continental Titan 340 four-stroke engine, mounted in a pusher configuration.
+In September 2015, the powerplant selected for the Wave was the 180 hp Continental Titan 340 four-stroke engine, mounted in a pusher configuration.
 In late 2019, Vickers announced a switch to the 141 hp Rotax 915iS four-stroke turbocharged engine, in the same configuration.

-The aircraft is intended for the US light-sport aircraft category.
+In April 2020, eleven years after initiation of development of the aircraft, Paul Vickers wrote that "The WAVE will be ready soon, but not before it is.
+It has taken the time that has been necessary to design and produce a truly incredible aircraft."
+The prototype first flew on 12 March 2022.